HomePurpl LifeDisability CardsThe CEA Card: Benefits for Disabled People & Free Cinema Tickets

 You can apply on behalf of someone else if they are unable to do so.
 You must have their authority to apply for a card on their behalf and you must have explicit consent from the cardholder to supply their proof of eligibility.

-• When applying online, select ‘I am completing on behalf of the person requiring assistance’.
+• When applying online, first select the option “I am completing on behalf of the person requiring assistance.”

-• Fill in your details first, including your postcode and what your relationship is to the cardholder.
+• Next, fill in your own details, including your postcode and your relationship to the cardholder.

-• In the next step, you will enter the details of the person requiring the assistance (the cardholder).
+• After that, enter the details of the person requiring assistance, who will be the official cardholder.

-• Upload or send proof of eligibility in the name of the cardholder, not in your own name.
+• Then, upload or send proof of eligibility in the cardholder’s name.
+Remember, documents must be in their name, not your own.

-• Upload a photo of the person requiring assistance
+• Once complete, upload a recent photo of the person requiring assistance.

-• Pay the £6.00 application fee (valid for one year) via a secure payment system.
+• Following this, pay the £6.00 application fee (valid for one year) through the secure online payment system.

-• Once submitted, your card will be posted to you within 7 working days.
+• Finally, after submission, the CEA Card will be printed and posted to you within 7 working days.

 How to Apply for a CEA Card for a Child

-If your child is between 5 and 16 years of age, you will need to apply for a CEA card on their behalf.
-Although you are applying for them, they will be the cardholder as they are the person requiring the care.
-The card will be printed in their name.
-You must hold parental responsibility to apply on their behalf – i.e. you will be their parent, nominated guardian or legally represent them as such.
+If your child is between 5 and 16 years old, you will need to apply for a CEA Card on their behalf.
+However, even though you complete the application, your child will still be the cardholder as they are the person requiring care.
+The card will always be printed in your child’s name.

-• When applying online, please select ‘I am completing on behalf of the person requiring assistance’.
+• When applying online, select ‘I am completing on behalf of the person requiring assistance’

-• Fill in your details first, including your Postcode and what your relationship is to the child.
+• Fill in your details first, including your postcode

-• Upload or send proof of eligibility in the name of the child, not in your own name.
-E.g. if the child receives Personal Independent Payment and you receive Carer’s Allowance, it is the child’s Personal Independent Payment document that they need to see.
+• Upload or send proof of eligibility in the name of the child, not in your own name

 • Upload a photo of the child

-• Pay the £6.00 application fee (valid for one year) via a secure payment system.
+• Pay the £6.50 application fee (valid for one year) via a secure payment system

 a family of a mum dad and two children are sat in a movie theatre watching a film and eating popcorn for a post about the CEA Card for disabled people